Temperature evolution of the phonon dynamics in the Kitaev spin liquid: The model

 and ${\hat M} = {\hat u}\,{\hat \Omega}\, {\hat v}^{\top}$, where ${\hat \Omega}=\text{diag}(\epsilon_1,\epsilon_2,...,\epsilon_N)$ is the diagonal energy matrix.
 In terms of complex fermions through

 the Hamiltonian can be written in the canonical form:

 where ${\beta}_i$ are complex matter fermions which label the eigenmodes with the fermion energies $\epsilon_i$ for a given flux sector.
 From here we can obtain the expressions for the fermion propagators.
-Since we are interested in finite-temperature picture, we present them in the Matsubara formalism \cite{Mahan}:
+Since we are interested in finite-temperature picture, we use the Matsubara formalism \cite{Mahan}: